PrositAS/grape-order/README.md

 ## Contributing

+The gem structure was based on https://github.com/monterail/grape-kaminari (which can be used for pagination).

-Bug reports and pull requests are welcome on GitHub at https://github.com/PrositAS/grape-order.
+Feel free to submit issue with bug report or pull requests on GitHub at https://github.com/PrositAS/grape-order.